Infant Quokka 2005 - Picture Story

 The infant Quokka thrived for a while, but when it started to grow hair and become active it died, possbly of a punctured lung from a broken rib.

-Western Australian Loggiing and Wildlife Authorities and Quokkas
+Western Australian Logging and Wildlife Authorities and Quokkas

 The history of CALM/DEC/DPaW, the Forest Products Commission (FPC), logging and quokkas is tragic.
 Hardly any acknowledgement of the existence of these animals on the mainland was made until the Northcliffe For Future Generations group raised the mainland quokka to government and public attention by protesting the logging of a locally known quokka habitat in Nairn 06 State Forest, near Quinninup, in 2003.
 Fox and feral pig predation increases following easier access due to habitat destruction

-Nikon F camera 35mm f2 Nikkor, Agfa APX400 D76d, printed on Agfa MC Classic fibre based paper to 12 x 18".
+Nikon F camera 35mm f2 Nikkorlens, Agfa APX400 film developed in replenished D76d, printed on Agfa MCC fibre based paper to 12 x 18".
 Exhibitied as part of John Austin Survey II exhibition, Bunbury Regional Art Gallery 2107, subsequently exhibitied in other galleries in 2018.

 ← Return to Blog